YoungSeng/DiffuseStyleGesture/BEAT-TWH-main/Readme.md

 Here we only use one or two files to illustrate the data processing and training process.

-You can get all the data from offical [BEAT](https://github.com/PantoMatrix/BEAT) and [TWH](https://github.com/facebookresearch/TalkingWithHands32M).
+You can get all the data from official [BEAT](https://github.com/PantoMatrix/BEAT) and [TWH](https://github.com/facebookresearch/TalkingWithHands32M).

 Download the [WavLM Large](https://github.com/microsoft/unilm/tree/master/wavlm) and [crawl-300d-2M.vec](https://dl.fbaipublicfiles.com/fasttext/vectors-english/crawl-300d-2M.vec.zip).